Smithfield, RI

 Sewer Extension Standard Operating Procedures

-All wastewater influent from approximately 8,500 customers to the facility is discharged as treated final effluent into the Woonasquatucket River and eventually into the Narragansett Bay.
-Smithfield's Wastewater Treatment District has one of the lowest user rate charges in the State of Rhode Island, presently at $400 annual charge for Fiscal Year 2024.
+Treated wastewater from approximately 8,500 customers is discharged to the Woonasquatucket River and ultimately Narragansett Bay.
+Smithfield's Wastewater Treatment District maintains one of the lowest sewer user rates in Rhode island, currently $450 annually for Fiscal Year 2026.

 Educational Resources for understanding Wastewater: